dduuh/loglib/README.md

 # loglib

 So, this is my first library which written in C programming language.
-You can use or copy my loglib.h file for your purposes.
+You can use, copy or even modify my loglib.h file for your purposes.

 This is kind of logger for your software.